CharlliePhillips/HomeMartaBoard/README.md

-This program requires the MARTA API, info found at https://www.itsmarta.com/app-developer-resources.aspx station is hard coded to Five Points because that is the primary station I get on the train at
+This program requires the MARTA API, info found at https://www.itsmarta.com/app-developer-resources.aspx station is hard coded to Five Points because that is the primary station I get on the train at, this can be changed by just changing the trains variable initilization in the update function